dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 Three.js has been, and as of this writing still is, a fast moving target of a library when it comes to development.
 When I first wrote this post back in May of 2018 I was using r91 of threejs, and at this time there is now an r127 which is what I am observing at the time that I have edited this post last.

+### 1.2 - It might be good to look over the Buffer Geometry class in detail if you can get around to it

+This is a post on the mesh class object and three.js and how to use an array of materials rather than just one with a geometry.
+That is when using more than one material with a mesh there is creating an instance of a mesh, passing a geometry as the first argument, and an array of materials as the second argument.
+When it comes to having  control over what material index value is for what that is a matter of what it is that is going on with the instance of buffer geometry rather than the array of materials or the mesh object as a whole.

 ## 2 - New example with groups array using r127

 So the first example that I should cover here is an example that makes use of a new version of threejs, as of this writing I was using r127.
 In any case the process is somewhat similar an array of materials must be used rather than just a single material.
 After that it is just a matter of making sure that each face has the proper index value in the materials array set.

 In late versions of threejs that only support the use of Buffered Geometry in the core of the library itself there should be a groups array for a geometry.
-This is now the array of face objects that contain matreial index properties.
+This is now the array of face objects that contain material index properties.
 When it comes to this example I am using the built in Box Geometry constructor that will create and return a buffered geometry, and on top of that there will be index values set for it by default that will work well with an array of materials that is a collection of six materials one for each side.
 However what if I just want to use three?
 In that case I will want to do something to make sure that I am only using index values in that range, such as looping over the groups object and setting the material index values that way.

 ```js